Whole-process people's democracy: Analysis

+Zubeda Anjum Niazi argues that the white paper states that whole-process people's democracy is the impetus behind China's development and growth.
+In another example of the government's promotion of the whole-process people's democracy concept in an effort to increase its "discourse power," then-Ambassador to the United States Qin Gang gave remarks at a conference organized by U.S. think tanks the Carter Center and The George H.W.
+Bush Foundation for US-China Relations, in which he stated, "Isn't it obvious that both China's people-center philosophy and President Lincoln's 'of the people, by the people, for the people' are for the sake of the people? [...]
+Shall we understand China's socialist whole-process democracy as this: from the people, to the people, with the people, for the people?"

 According to political scientist Cho Young-chul, whole-process people's democracy "remains vague and allows for broad interpretation".
-He writes that while the concept challenges the hegemony of liberal democracy, the Chinese Communist Party "has a supreme monopoly over the term [democracy] domestically in addition to complete freedom to define what is good for the Chinese people."
+He writes that while the concept challenges the hegemony of liberal democracy, the CCP "has a supreme monopoly over the term [democracy] domestically in addition to complete freedom to define what is good for the Chinese people."
 According to Cho, under whole-process people's democracy, political activity is only possible through, and in agreement with, the CCP.
 He further posits that "the CCP seeks to emphasize that state-society relations in China are inseparable and that the CCP represents this unified entity."

+According to legal scholar Larry Catá Backer, whole-process people's democracy differs from liberal democracy by having a continuous institutionalised system of consultation with the "people" instead of periodic elections.
+The consultation with the "people" takes place through political organizations, while "the rest" are subject to "dictatorship".
+Political parties transmit "mass opinion to the comprehensive vanguard leadership and then [transmit] decisions back.
+Consultation "is available to patriotic members of the community; for everyone else, [there is] the compulsion of dictatorship."